anisha-11/portfolio-site/README.md

 # Portfolio Site

+I was lucky enough to be able to deploy my site on the web.
+Follow this [link](https://anishahirani.vercel.app/) to view my portfolio!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 It uses a React framework with HTML and CSS to help with the styling.